2012–13 2. Liga (Slovakia): Results

 The schedule consisted of three rounds.
 The two first rounds consisted of a conventional home and away round-robin schedule.
 The pairings of the third round were set according to the 2011–12 final standings.
 Every team played each opponent once for a total of 11 games per team.

 First and second round

+Third round

+Key numbers for pairing determination (number marks position in 2011–12 final standings):